darrenwae/FPGA-market-gateway/docs/internal_protocol_v0.md

 ### General parser errors

 - If UDP payload length is 0, ignore the packet.
-- If UDP payload length is not divisible by 32, drop the entire packet and increment `parser_error_counter`.
+- If UDP payload length is not divisible by 32, treat the packet as a protocol error.
-- If `message_type` is unknown or reserved, ignore that message and increment `parser_error_counter`.
+- If `message_type` is unknown or reserved, treat the message as a protocol error.
-- If reserved bytes/bits are nonzero, ignore that message and increment `parser_error_counter` unless the specific message type defines otherwise.
+- If reserved bytes or bits are nonzero, treat the message as a protocol error unless the specific message type defines otherwise.
+- If a UDP payload contains more than one `ORDER_INTENT`, treat the packet as an `ORDER_INTENT_PROTOCOL_VIOLATION`.
+- If any message follows an `ORDER_INTENT` in the same UDP payload, treat the packet as an `ORDER_INTENT_PROTOCOL_VIOLATION`.
+- Protocol errors increment `parser_error_counter`.

+### Late frame-integrity failure

+The FPGA may process messages and begin transmitting an `ORDER_DECISION` before the source Ethernet frame's FCS has been validated.

+If the source frame later fails integrity validation:

+- any speculative `ORDER_DECISION` associated with that frame shall be transmitted with an intentionally incorrect Ethernet FCS;
+- the response shall therefore not be externally valid;
+- the FPGA shall enter `STREAM_FAULT`;
+- all trading state shall be treated as untrusted; and
+- recovery shall require `RESET_ALL` followed by host replay of configuration and market state.

 ### Sequence errors

 - Downstream `sequence_number` increments globally across all PC-to-FPGA message types.
 - If `sequence_number` is not the expected next value, raise `sequence_error` and enter `STREAM_FAULT` state.
-- In `STREAM_FAULT` state, the FPGA shall reject all subsequently decoded `ORDER_INTENT` messages.
+- In `STREAM_FAULT` state, the FPGA shall reject all subsequently decoded `ORDER_INTENT` messages with `STREAM_FAULT`.
 - `STREAM_FAULT` is cleared only by `RESET_ALL`.

 ### ORDER_INTENT rejection rules